 James Ibur is a nationally exhibited Artist living in St. Louis, Missouri.
-His mediums include ceramics, drawing, writing and music.
+His mediums include ceramics, drawing, painting, writing and music.

 Ibur is a Professor of Art, Coordinator of Ceramics and Assistant Chair of Design, Visual and Performing Arts at Saint Louis Community College - Meramec.
 In 2018, he was awarded a $20,000 Regional Arts Commission Fellowship.
 He received an MFA from the University of Illinois/Champaign-Urbana, studied at UC/Davis and a BA from the University of Colorado/Boulder.
 Ibur completed residencies at both the Archie Bray Foundation and Banff Centre for the Arts.